Voidsxzs/reni/README.md

 Run install_python.bat if you don't have python installed

-Run the builder by double clicking the build.bat file
+Run the builder by double clicking the renicail.exe file

 Follow instructions in builder and your exe will be found in the dist folder under the name main.exe